technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 08/Lab 08.md

 ## Summary

-In this lab, you build a Copilot Agent in Microsoft Copilot Studio that integrates with the **Dataverse MCP Server** to securely access and manage business data using natural language.
-You configure the agent to read, create, and update records across Dataverse tables such as **Accounts, Contacts, and Opportunities**, without relying on external knowledge or custom APIs.
+In this lab, you built a Copilot Agent in Microsoft Copilot Studio that integrates with the **Dataverse MCP Server** to securely access and manage business data using natural language.
+You configured the agent to read, create, and update records across Dataverse tables such as **Accounts, Contacts, and Opportunities**, without relying on external knowledge or custom APIs.

-You also learn how to **structure agent responses** using custom prompts, ensuring consistent, business-friendly outputs that surface the most relevant data fields for end users.
-By the end of the lab, you can design an agent that streamlines sales and account management workflows, delivers clear and structured insights, and demonstrates how MCP-powered agents can solve real-world business challenges with live enterprise data.
+You also learnt how to **structure agent responses** using custom prompts, ensuring consistent, business-friendly outputs that surface the most relevant data fields for end users.
+Now, you can design an agent that streamlines sales and account management workflows, delivers clear and structured insights, and demonstrates how MCP-powered agents can solve real-world business challenges with live enterprise data.